MahmudolHasan/Real-Time-Bangla-License-Plate-Detection-And-Recognition/README.md

 ### Steps

-+ To train the model and run the whole project we will use [Anconda](https://anaconda.org/anaconda/python).First,we need to create a virtual environment in anaconda.To create a virtual environment,open anaconda promt from start menu and enter following command
++ To train the model we will use google colab and run the whole project we will use anconda or terminal in case of raspberry pi.First,we need to create a virtual environment in anaconda.To create a virtual environment,open anaconda promt from start menu and enter following command
 ```
 conda create -n {virtual environment name}
 ```